briandfoy/briandfoy.github.io/_posts/2010-11-13-types-in-perl.md

 >When we say that Haskell has a strong type system, we mean that the type system guarantees that a program cannot contain certain kinds of errors.

 That provides an easy way for Haskell to compare itself to other languages.
 In Haskell, certain classes of errors can't occur in a valid program.
-In other languages, maybe those classes or errors can.
+In other languages, maybe those classes of errors can.
 The question is, does that matter to you, both personally as a matter of beauty, and economically, as a productive use of your time?

 And now comes the bit where I try to do better and will fail.